jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (c) decline to issue trade plates.

 ### 267 Appeal to District Court
-(1) A person may appeal to a District Court against a specified decision made under this Part by the Registrar or an enforcement officer if the person—
+(1) A person may appeal to the District Court against a specified decision made under this Part by the Registrar or an enforcement officer if the person—
   (a) is a person in respect of whom the decision was made; and (b) is dissatisfied with the decision.
 (2) The Court may confirm, reverse, or modify the specified decision appealed against.